nminhkhoi0818/YPP3_SQL_Challenge/8-Week-SQL/Case Study #2.md

 FROM time_taken_cte
 ```

-3. Is there any relationship between the number of pizzas and how long the order takes to prepare?
+**3. Is there any relationship between the number of pizzas and how long the order takes to prepare?**

 ```sql
 WITH time_taken_cte AS (